Creaking euro zone, China sound warnings for global growth

 The composite new orders index fell below 50 for the first time since July 2013, and factories, which barely increased staffing levels, ran down old orders faster than last month.

-But likely of greatest concern for the ECB, which is facing the specter of deflation, service firms cut prices they charge again, as they have done ever since late-2011.
+But likely of greatest concern for the ECB, which is facing the spectre of deflation, service firms cut prices they charge again, as they have done ever since late-2011.

 Euro zone prices rose 0.4 percent in October, well below the ECB’s target of just under 2 percent and stuck firmly in what it terms the inflation danger zone.